 Remember, irrespective of how you build, you will go out to bid or your general contractor will.
 And probably you’ll need to provide a Construction Estimate.
 Construct it so that you can check it against bids when you receive them.
 Remember that competitive bids can vary dramatically and the devil is in the details.
 (This OpenOffice Calc document can open in Excel or any other spreadsheet program.)

 SIDE NOTE: Below there is a consideration if you are simply laying pickleball lines onto pickle court now used exclusively for tennis.
 This is mainly a consideration IF the tennis use is going to include varsity collegiate activities, leagues, or any US Tennis Association-authorized event.
 The following is a question-and-answer thread from the USAPA Ambassador Forum, by Ambassador Bernie Mills, a former USTA (US Tennis Association) official:

 Q: Can sanctioned tennis events be played on courts that have different lines (are multi-recreational courts), such as pickleball as well as the standard tennis lines?

-A. When I investigated this 3 years ago, I was advised that tennis courts used for sanctioned USTA events, such as leagues, would only allow the extra lines associated with Quickstart.
+A. When I investigated this some years ago, I was advised that tennis courts used for sanctioned USTA events, such as leagues, would only allow the extra lines associated with Quickstart.
 The rules have specifically added this stipulation for intercollegiate tennis, but do not specifically reference this requirement for league play.
 Colorado advised me that this was not going to be allowed for Colorado tennis league play unless it was specifically allowed by USTA.
+Not sure if that position is still current.

 Before painting additional lines on tennis courts used for USTA functions, you should make sure it is ok.
-(High-school events are not USTA functions, they have their own rules)
+(High-school events are not USTA functions, and have their own rules)

 Bernie Mills, USAPA Ambassador (Previous USTA official for many years.)